RNami/Karaoke-Project/README.md

-# Block A: RT Playback
+# Subgroup A: RT I/O
-## Member:
+## Goal:
-- Bhavya
-- Philip
-- Samu
+Having a python script providing an Input - Array - Output pipeline in real time can be use as main function and a processing block can be added in between.

 ## Step 0: Real Time Playback
+% TODO: Discuss the specific agenda in subgroup
+- [ ] OS independent I/O?
 - [ ] Research for realtime playback options in Python
 - [ ] Find a solution for select the audio input/output
 - [ ] provide an array to process the input audio in Python